 If you have attended a workshop, received a consultation or massage or expressed interest in Lunar Healing Arts in the past, I may hold some information about you.
 This document outlines how that information is used and how I keep it secure.
 This notice does not provide exhaustive detail.
 However, I am happy to provide any additional information or explanation needed if I am able.
 Any requests for this should be sent to me at: firstname.lastname@example.org.
 I will endeavour to keep this Privacy Notice under regular review.
 This Privacy Notice was created in May 2018 in preparation for the changes in data protection within the EU.

 What I Do

-I am a Women's Health Coach, Massage Therapist, and Doula, with particular expertise in pelvic pain conditions, menstrual health, fertility, birthing and also postnatal recovery.
+I am an Intuitive Coach, Massage Therapist, and Doula, with particular expertise in pelvic pain conditions, menstrual health, fertility, birthing and also postnatal replenishment.
 I support women through all stages of life, from menarche to menopause and beyond; offering specialist forms of massage, one-to-one consultations and workshops.

-Please see the welcome page of the website for more detailed information.
+Please see the About Natalie page of the website for more detailed information.

 How I Obtain Your Personal Data:

 You may have provided me with personal data in the following ways: